ssafar/effulgence2epub/README.md

   - [Google Protocol Buffers](https://code.google.com/p/protobuf/) to store the parsed data from the chapters.
 This also means that if you'd like to convert Effulgence into some other format, this project might have solved the "input" part for you. (apt-get install protobuf-compiler)
   - [EbookLib](https://github.com/aerkalov/ebooklib) to generate the EPUB file. (no Ubuntu package here; just clone their repo into the root of this one.
 Ping me if you have better ideas :))
   - [GNU Parallel](http://www.gnu.org/software/parallel/), to process chapters faster on multicore machines.
 It feels like xargs but it's more flexible and has parallelization awesomeness.
 Highly recommended for e.g. batch resizing images, too. (apt-get install parallel)
+  - [pyratemp](http://www.simple-is-better.org/template/pyratemp.html), for templating.
+So that we can have for loops in html pages.

 How it works